LamaV10/Timer/README.md

 # Timer C++
 A way more lightweight version of timer.
 The python version was optimized but still consumes 50MBs of memory and loads slower.

 Basic functionalities are already implementd.
-Currently the C++ version only works on linux.
+Currently the C++ version only works on UNIX like systems.

 ## Build
 Dependencies: